Table of Contents

 As they explain in their FAQ’s, “We choose to not sell Mind Lab Pro® on Amazon for a few reasons.
 Amazon is not always discerning about which nootropics can be featured on its site, and we do not want Mind Lab Pro® to appear alongside (and therefore be associated with) low-quality junk products.
 Amazon is also a “Wild West” environment in ways, where reviews are easily manipulated by jealous competitors.”

 If you find Mind Lab Pro® or any of the Performance Lab® supplements on Amazon, DO NOT buy them.
-Because these are unauthorized sellers and could possibly even be fraudulent product.
+Because these are unauthorized sellers and are likely a fraudulent product.

-For detailed reviews of each of Opti Nutra’s products, please see my reviews:
+For detailed reviews of each of these pre-made nootropic stacks, please see my reviews:

 The nootropic supplement marketplace has exploded since I founded Nootropics Expert®.